 Onsite sewage treatment and disposal systems (OSTDS) are used for the disposal of domestic wastes at homes that are not on central sewer, often because providing central sewer is not cost-effective or practical.
 When properly sited, designed, constructed, maintained, and operated, OSTDS are a sanitary means of disposing of domestic waste.
 The effluent from a well-functioning OSTDS is generally higher in TN concentration than secondarily treated wastewater from a sewage treatment plant, although the wastewater profile can vary from home to home.
 On average, the TN concentration released to the environment by a typical OSTDS is 57.7 mg/L (Hazen and Sawyer 2009).
 In a low-density residential setting, loadings of nitrogen by OSTDS may not be significant, but under a higher density setting, one could expect a TN loading of 129 pounds per acre per year (lb/acre/yr) (Harrington et al. 2010).

 Data for septic tanks are based on the Florida Department of Health (FDOH) statewide inventory of OSTDS (Hall and Clancy 2009).
-As of 2009, Jackson County had approximately 40,000 OSTDS (Florida Department of Health [FDOH] website 2009).
+As of 2009, Jackson County had approximately 40,000 OSTDS (FDOH 2009).
 Approximately 5,500 of these OSTDS are in the contributing area of Jackson Blue Spring and Merritts Mill Pond (Figure 4.5).
 Single-family dwellings with OSTDS are found on both the east and west banks of Merritts Mill Pond, with the denser concentration on the west bank.

 Livestock